neo3072/DS-AI-ML-Resources/Product Management and Development Methodologies.md

 - Weighted shortest job first (WSJF)
     + Priority = Cost of delay / Job duration
     + Jobs that deliver the highest value (i.e., cost of delay) and can be implemented in the shortest duration are of the highest priority for implementation

-## Kanban
-- Principles
-    + Visualize workflow
-    + Create flow and pull
-    + Balance demand against throughput
-    + Limit WIP
-    + Target lead time with performance metric
-    + Continuous improvement
-    + Class of service
-- Benefits
-    + Flow-driven, pull system, balance demand and throuput
-        + Allows for 'just in time' and more focused delivery of work
-        + Less multitasking and context switching
-        + Reduces wasted time (parkinsons as well)
-    + Not everything requires estimates and deadlines
-    + Front-loading not optimimal, and oftern arbitrary
-    + Matches client request of weekly meetings
-    + Continuous improvement and reprioritization, not fixed methodology
-    + More flexible process-wise and with client, which we need now
-        + Quickly adapt to new information and needs
-    + Emphasized continous delivery
-    + Increased productivity and efficiency
-        + Increased output

-## Lean
-- Principles
-    + Build, measure, learn
-    + Fail fast
-    + Maximize customer value while minimizing waste
-    + Create flow and establish pull
-    + Minimum marketable feature
-    + Minimum viable product
-    + Minimum lovable product

 ## Product Market Fit
 - Product